monagrland/wildbee_ai_overview/README.md

 If you find missing information or mistakes, please let me know or create a pull request.

 TODO: Create CSV file with more detailed information: short description, contact, status, tags, comments, DOI if published
-TODO: tag ideas: AI model, community,  work groups ...
+TODO: tag ideas: AI model, community,  work groups, scientific or industry, active or inactive,
 TODO: Add list of papers to look into

 | Project    | Link | AI Model | Hardware | Software | Country |